andymckay/django-google-fonts/README.md

-`django-google-fonts` lets you use Google fonts in Django easily, with caching of the font files locally.
+`django-google-fonts` lets you use Google fonts in Django easily, by downloading, rewriting and caching the font and CSS files locally.

-This means that you can have all the benefits of using Google Fonts, but with added privacy and security for your users, because all the requests for the fonts will be on the same domain and not hitting Google servers.
+This means that you can have all the benefits of using Google Fonts, but with added privacy and security and speed for your users, because all the requests for the fonts will be on your domain and not hitting Google servers.

+When the server restarts it will check if any fonts are missing locally and load them if they are.
+So there is no impact or performance considerations.
+After that initial download of the fonts, `django-google-fonts` does not need to make any more requests to Google servers, working totally offline from the Google servers.

 ### Installing